scalazone/content/topics/patterns/extractors.md

 ```scala
 def unapply(input: Double): Option[Int]
 ```
-and we can provide the full implemention in an `Integral` object like so:
+and we can provide the full implementation in an `Integral` object like so:
 ```scala
 object Integral:
   def unapply(input: String): Option[Int] =